xingzhejun/xingzhejun.github.io/_pages/about.md

 Hi to everyone who is visiting my homepage!

 Currently I am a third-year master's student from Tsinghua University, China.
 I major in Artificial Intelligence.
 Prior to that, I obtained my bachelor from Department EE, Tsinghua University.
-I also once exchanged at Tum, Germany.
+I also once exchanged at TUM, Germany.

 I am looking for a Ph.D. posiiton from 2026 Fall, so don't hesitate contacting me if there is a match!